Enterprise Utility Platform Navigation Redesign

 • Designed and executed a four-study research program.

-• Synthesized insights into navigation architecture recommendations
+• Synthesized insights into navigation architecture recommendations.

 • Collaborated with designers to iterate IA directions between studies.